Coles and Woolworths Bring Back Purchase Limits as Panic Buyers Return

 - Rice: 2

-Coles is not the only one to feel the heat of panic buying, with Woolworths also placing a limit of two packs per customer on the same items.
+Coles is not the only supermarket to feel the heat of panic buying, with Woolworths also placing a limit of two packs per customer on the same items at stores in Victoria.
+The limits on toilet paper and paper towels apply nationwide.

-However, Woolworths’ restrictions will only apply to customers in Victoria and for online orders.

 “While we have healthy stock levels to draw on, we’re taking this precautionary step to help prevent excessive buying and support appropriate social distancing in our Victorian stores,” she said.